Thursday, 26 May 2022

-Namangan State University and NETRUZ (Network of English Teacher-Researchers in Uzbekistan) organized the first Conference of English teacher researchers in Uzbekistan named "New Trends in English Language Teaching and Teacher Education".
-The conference was organised on May 27-28, 2022 at Namangan State University.
+Namangan State University and NETRUZ (Network of English Teacher-Researchers in Uzbekistan) organised the first Conference of English teacher researchers in Uzbekistan, named "New Trends in English Language Teaching and Teacher Education".
+The conference was organised on May 27-28, 2022, at Namangan State University.

 The conference aimed to bring together English language teachers, practitioners, teacher educators, teacher trainers, researchers, teacher-researchers, and mentors to discuss the current issues and trends in teacher education and ELT in Uzbekistan.
 Besides, this conference served as a platform for NETRUZ teacher-research mentors and action researchers to share their exploratory action research findings and experiences with practitioners.